andypsno/andypsno/README.md

   Labor internship, starting my work experience as a planner, developer and designer of the website through technological tools.
 As a goal to promote the advertising of my client's company.
 </p>

-<h3 align="left"> 👥 Web Developer, Rapicontas S.A.</h3>
+<h3 align="left"> 👥 Web Developer, B&J Asociados</h3>
 <h4 align="left"> (Feb 2022 - Oct 2023)</h4>
 <p align="left">
-  Labor internship, starting my work experience as a planner, developer and designer of the website through technological tools.
-As a goal to promote the advertising of my client's company.
+  Website considered to increase the visibility of services, give transparency and professionalist to the company.
+The objective was to draw user attention, summarize excess information and facilitate communication between customers.
 </p>

-<h3 align="left"> 👥 Web Developer, Rapicontas S.A.</h3>
+<h3 align="left"> 👥 Shopify Developer, Dental Rocks Store</h3>
-<h4 align="left"> (Feb 2022 - Oct 2023)</h4>
+<h4 align="left"> (Nov 2024 - Feb 2025)</h4>
 <p align="left">
-  Labor internship, starting my work experience as a planner, developer and designer of the website through technological tools.
-As a goal to promote the advertising of my client's company.
+  Creation, administration and maintenance of website.
+The point of the project was to remodel the color palette, to be visually attractive and boost sales.
+Marketing control and basic use of CSS.
+Assertive communication development with my client.
 </p>

 <br>